favware/cliff-jumper/README.md

   --preid [string]                        The "prerelease identifier" to use as a prefix for the "prerelease" part of a semver
   -c, --commit-message-template [string]  A custom commit message template to use.
                                           Defaults to "chore({{name}}): release {{full-name}}@{{new-version}}"
                                           You can use "{{new-version}}" in your template which will be dynamically replaced with whatever the new version is that will be published.
                                           You can use "{{name}}" in your template, this will be replaced with the name provided through "-n", "--name" or the same value set in your config file.
-                                          You can use "{{full-name}}" in your template, this will be replaced "{{name}}" (when "org" is not provided), or "@{{org}}/{{name}}"
-                                          (when "org" is provided).
+                                          You can use "{{full-name}}" in your template, this will be replaced "{{name}}" (when "org" is not provided), or "@{{org}}/{{name}}" (when "org" is provided).
   --tag-template [string]                 A custom tag template to use.
                                           When "org" is provided this will default to "@{{org}}/{{name}}@{{new-version}}", for example "@favware/cliff-jumper@1.0.0"
                                           When "org" is not provided this will default to "v{{new-version}}", for example "v1.0.0"
                                           You can use "{{new-version}}" in your template which will be dynamically replaced with whatever the new version is that will be published.
                                           You can use "{{org}}" in your template, this will be replaced with the org provided through "-o", "--org" or the same value set in your config file.
                                           You can use "{{name}}" in your template, this will be replaced with the name provided through "-n", "--name" or the same value set in your config file.
-                                          You can use "{{full-name}}" in your template, this will be replaced "{{name}}" (when "org" is not provided), or "@{{org}}/{{name}}"
-                                          (when "org" is provided).
+                                          You can use "{{full-name}}" in your template, this will be replaced "{{name}}" (when "org" is not provided), or "@{{org}}/{{name}}" (when "org" is provided).
+  -i, --install                           Whether to run npm install after bumping the version but before committing and creating a git tag.
+This is useful when you have a mono repo where bumping one package would then cause the lockfile to be out of date.
   --skip-changelog                        Whether to skip updating your CHANGELOG.md
                                           default "true" when CI=true, "false" otherwise (default: false) --no-skip-changelog                     Whether to skip updating your CHANGELOG.md